Rippling/OpenAPIDocs/docs/Getting-Started/c-Partners.md

 ### Submit your Development Package

-To get started with building an integration on Rippling you will need to submit a Rippling development package over email to [apps@rippling.com](mailto:apps@rippling.com).
+To get started with building an integration on Rippling you will need to submit a Rippling development package.

 The Rippling development package should consist of the items listed below.